Our surgeons are among the most experienced in the world in treating an array of neurosurgical conditions.

 The goals of treatment for brain abscesses are to reduce intracranial pressure and eliminate the infection.

-At UPMC, neurosurgeons will remove or drain the abscess to relieve the pressure.
+At UPMC, neurosurgeons will remove or drain the brain abscess to relieve the pressure.
 After treatment, you will need to take a course of antibiotics.

 Doctors can identify brain abscesses using imaging studies, such as MRI or CT scans.